2018 Madhya Pradesh Legislative Assembly election: Opinion polls

 The opinion polls show a tough election battle between the BJP and the INC.

 Exit polls

-Most exit polls predicted a "tight finish" between the BJP and the INC. According to Poll of Polls, There was a little edge to BJP over INC, however, No party got the majority to form the Government.
+Most exit polls predicted a "tight finish" between the BJP and the INC. According to the poll of polls, BJP had a small edge over the Congress.
+However, no party would get a majority.

 Results

 Seats and vote-share

 The election led to a hung assembly, with the INC emerging as the largest party, with 114 seats, but failing to win a majority.
 The seat and vote share was as follows -: